 ||Two 90-minute classes with a 60-minute class and 30-minute breakdown of class.
 Wrap-up sessions.
 End by mid-afternoon.

-For more information, please contact Lawrence Smith, Dean of Curriculum and Teaching, at firstname.lastname@example.org
+For more information, please contact Lawrence Smith, dean of teaching and learning, at firstname.lastname@example.org